unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 #### <a name="spark-script"></a>spark-run Script

-The Tile Generator distribution package and the Aperture Tiles source code each contain a **spark-run** script designed to help you build your own tiles:

-- Tile Generator (<em>bin/<wbr><strong>spark-run.sh</strong></em>)
-- Aperture Tiles Source Code (<em>aperture-tiles/<wbr>tile-generation/<wbr>scripts/<wbr>spark-run</em>)

-Note that this script only exists in the source code *after* you build Aperture Tiles, as it requires tile generation JAR files to be in your local maven repository.
-Therefore, to use this script from the source code, you must first run the following command:
+The Aperture Tiles source code contains a **spark-run** script (in <em>tile-generation/<wbr>scripts/<wbr>spark-run</em>) designed to help you build your tiles.
+This script only exists in the source code *after* you build Aperture Tiles, as it requires tile generation JAR files to be in your local maven repository.
+Therefore, to use this script, you must first run the following command:

 ```bash
 mvn install